unstructuredstudio/zub/README.md

 * Open the project’s `xcworkspace` file with XCODE to run, deploy, and build the app
 * Extra setup:
   * In case you are not relying on the latest version of `react-native-sound-recorder` node module, make additional changes to `ios/RNSRecorder.m` library from this pull request: https://github.com/kevinresol/react-native-sound-recorder/pull/31/files
-  * Uncheck rotation mode "PORTRAIT" from XCODE: https://stackoverflow.com/questions/32176548/how-to-disable-rotation-in-react-native
+  * Uncheck rotation mode "PORTRAIT" from XCODE: https://stackoverflow.com/questions/32176548/how-to-disable-rotation-in-react-native or by removing `<string>UIInterfaceOrientationPortrait</string>` from `Info.plist` file
   * Change the function name `componentWillMount` in `node_modules/react-native-animated-bar/index.js` to `UNSAFE_componentWillMount`
   * _Bonus:_ Enable hot-reloading of the application on the device for quick development and debugging